 Determining how the team will be organized and who will be responsible for what

 Outlining general group rules

-Here is an example of a plan for a workshop which can be run to achieve these objectives.
+Here is an example of a general overview for a workshop, which can be ran to achieve these objectives.

 Who should be there?

 The entire team – every team member and contact from the business side.
 If someone cannot make it, then find a different date – it is very important that everyone has a say.

 This workshop is usually about 5-6 hours long, depending on team size.

 What can help and has to be done?